Antares0982/Antares0982/README.md

 * [MiraiCP](https://github.com/Nambers/MiraiCP)
 * [telegram-dicebot](https://github.com/Antares0982/telegram-dice-bot), coding in a bad quality but still hope someday it will get more stars :)
+* [MAB algorithm](https://github.com/Antares0982/MAB-algorithm-template), it is my main research field and I'm considering publishing it to [pypi](https://pypi.org/).

 #### 🌱 I’m currently learning ...